 Define an escape sequence to be sent to the printer before each print job.
-For example, you may want to send a sequence to print the job in landscape mode or to a certain tray on the printer.
+For example, you may want to send a sequence to print the job in landscape mode.
 You can specify up to four separate sequences per header string.
 The Ethernet Interface will execute them in order from top to bottom.
 If specifying fewer than four sequences, be sure to start at the top leaving undefined fields at the bottom.